SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

        - Weekends or Holidays: Surge in emergencies related to accidents or recreational injuries.
  - Based on this data, a predictive model can be developed to anticipate periods of high demand and guide resource allocation.

-<p>How It Works</p>
+<h4>How It Works</h4>

- - Forecasting Demand: The predictive model uses historical trends, patient demographics, and other data (e.g., weather forecasts or public event schedules) to estimate patient inflow.
+ - <b>Forecasting Demand:</b> The predictive model uses historical trends, patient demographics, and other data (e.g., weather forecasts or public event schedules) to estimate patient inflow.
- - Adjusting Staffing and Resources:
+ - <b>Adjusting Staffing and Resources:</b>
-    - Preemptive Scheduling: Ensure additional staff, such as nurses and physicians, are scheduled during high-demand periods identified by the model.
+    - <i>Preemptive Scheduling: Ensure additional staff, such as nurses and physicians, are scheduled during high-demand periods identified by the model.</i>
-    - Stockpile Management: Maintain adequate supplies of critical resources (e.g., IV fluids, medications) for expected seasonal conditions like flu surges or heatwaves.
+    - <i>Stockpile Management: Maintain adequate supplies of critical resources (e.g., IV fluids, medications) for expected seasonal conditions like flu surges or heatwaves.</i>
- - Scenario Planning: Use the model to simulate "what-if" scenarios, such as unexpected surges or prolonged high-demand periods, and plan contingency measures.
+ - <b>Scenario Planning:</b> Use the model to simulate "what-if" scenarios, such as unexpected surges or prolonged high-demand periods, and plan contingency measures.

-<p>Why This Approach Works</p>
+<h4>Why This Approach Works</h4>

- - Efficiency: Allocating resources based on predicted demand ensures optimal use of staff and facilities without overburdening any department.
+ - <b>Efficiency:</b> Allocating resources based on predicted demand ensures optimal use of staff and facilities without overburdening any department.
- - Proactivity: Rather than reacting to real-time conditions, this approach allows hospitals to prepare in advance, avoiding potential bottlenecks.
+ - <b>Proactivity:</b> Rather than reacting to real-time conditions, this approach allows hospitals to prepare in advance, avoiding potential bottlenecks.
- - Cost-Effectiveness: Focuses on using existing data and infrastructure for planning rather than investing in expensive real-time monitoring systems.
+ - <b>Cost-Effectiveness:</b> Focuses on using existing data and infrastructure for planning rather than investing in expensive real-time monitoring systems.

 ### Using The Loading Function here:
 <p>The Loading Function provides a quantifiable measure of how "loaded" an A&E site is in terms of bed occupancy and patient wait times.
 By calculating a Load Score for each site, it enables real-time assessment of resource utilization, ensuring better management of patient flow and optimal allocation of resources.</p>